Savory Chive Cheesecake with Potato Chip Crust

 I admit that sometimes on rare occasions, my mind wanders during church.
 Not because our church is boring.
 Far from it.
 You know I wouldn’t be at a boring service.
 Sometimes, the pastor is a bit overly enthusiastic, and if you’ve ever been to a Tyler Perry movie or play, you get the picture.
 But sometimes, my earthly pleasures take over and this past Sunday right smack in the middle of the sermon, I whispered something to my husband.

 “Savory cheesecake with a potato chip crust.”
 He gives me two nods.
 One vertical nod that says “great idea.”
 And one diagonal nod that says, “get your eyes back up there.”
 Well, now I could concentrate.
-On the way to church I was telling him that it was time for the 5 Star Foodie Makeover challenge and I had nothing.
-Every month, we are assigned either a theme or an ingredient and the challenge is to give it a 5 Star culinary makeover.
-This month the challenge was junk food.
+I was a food group and our theme for the month was junk food.

 Start by crushing potato chips with rolling pin.
 You could use a food processor, but I like crushing.